 This is pretty normal stuff for many operations, I’m laying it out in the hope that it will help people gain confidence about remote, agile, open ways of work.

 Spatialised worked fully remotely on this project, and helped guide FrontierSI’s practice for remote team interactions.
-The basic structure was a fortnightly (sprint) catchup with stakeholders, at which I presented all the work undertaken, issues, goals, and gathered feedback – alongside other parts of the project.
+The basic structure was a fortnightly (sprint) catchup with the project team and FrontierSI’s clients, at which I presented all the work undertaken, issues, goals, and gathered feedback – alongside other parts of the project.
 The key contribution from this end was an asynchronous daily standup – or ‘slack standup’.
 A video call version was too time consuming and tedious, so we did a daily three dot point dump in the team slack on ‘yesterday’s work, today’s plan, and blockers’.

 This worked really effectively – it sometimes led to more conversation, and generally led to excellent visibility of who was doing what, all consumable whenever it worked best.
 It’s not a new tactic, I’ve used it a lot before – and I hope FrontierSI gain from having it introduced (having said that, it may have already been a thing in other projects, just not any I’ve worked on).
 And I’ll definitely do this again.
 Being a fully remote worker who sometimes needs to coordinate multiple projects at once, I really appreciate asynchronous communications – they let me design my ‘space’ for work well.